mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 `script->getObject(baseobjIndex)`.
 Subsequent `InitProp` instructions must fill in all slots of the new object before it is used in any other way.

-For `JSOp::NewObject`, the new object has a group based on the allocation site (or a new group if the template's group is a singleton).
-For `JSOp::NewObjectWithGroup`, the new object has the same group as the template object.

 **Format:** JOF_OBJECT, JOF_IC